joey-qytyku/OS-90-fixed/Journal.md

 It works now for some reason.
 I added 4 to the base address and it worked.
 No idea why this worked.
 Need to keep that on sight in the future.

 It looks like INT/IRET emulation is no longer being done using V86 assembly code.
 I will adjust for that.
 IRET should simply exit without emulating anything.

+## IOPL

+Setting IOPL to 3 makes most BIOS code significantly faster since CLI/STI are very common.
+It also allows IRET to run in actual real mode too.

+If no handler exists for the INT requested, I could just change the IOPL.

+There are some difficulties with this though.
+I could use task gates and a separate IDT for SV86.

+How would that work?
+If IRET is executed directly I would have to find another way to handle exiting.

+Also, This would destroy the registers most likely.

+Also using a TSS makes no sense because it takes 104 bytes.

+## Dumb Ideas

+Not doing that.

+Also the handlers should be checked for each subsequent INT.

+## Userspace

+I will not use DJGPP or anything like that for the userspace.
+In fact, I plan to write a real userspace API.
+I will probably port newlib and use that as the standard library.

+DJGPP is far too bloated and cannot be integrated well with the rest of the system.
+It does have dynamic libraries.

+# November 22

+## V86 Algorithm

+# November 25

+V86 does not actually fair right now.

+I will rename STDREGS to REGS.